 Constructing a weighted co-expression network is critical for identifying modules and for defining the intramodular connectivity.
 In co-expression networks, nodes correspond to genes, and connection strengths are determined by the pairwise correlations between expression profiles.
 In contrast to unweighted networks, weighted networks use soft thresholding of the Pearson correlation matrix for determining the connection strengths between two genes.
 Soft thresholding of the Pearson correlation preserves the continuous nature of the gene co-expression information, and leads to results that are highly robust with respect to the weighted network construction method (Zhang and Horvath 2005).

-The theory of the network construction algorithm is described in detail elsewhere (Zhang and Horvath, 2005).
-Briefly, a gene co-expression similarity measure (absolute value of the Pearson product moment correlation) is used to relate every pairwise gene-gene relationship.
-An adjacency matrix is then constructed using a "soft" power adjacency function $a{ij} = |cor(x_i, x_i)|^j$ where the absolute value of the Pearson correlation measures gene is the co-expression similarity, and aii represents the resulting adjacency that measures the connection strengths.
-The network connectivity (kall) of the i-th gene is the sum of the connection strengths with the other genes.
+The theory of the network construction algorithm is described in detail elsewhere Zhang and Horvath (2005).
+Briefly, a gene co-expression similarity measure (absolute value of the Pearson product moment correlation) was used to relate every pairwise gene-gene relationship.
+An adjacency matrix was then constructed using a "soft" power adjacency function $aij = |cor(xi, xj)|^{\wedge}$ where the absolute value of the Pearson correlation measures gene is the co-expression similarity, and aij represents the resulting adjacency that measures the connection strengths.
+The network connectivity (kall) of the ith gene is the sum of the connection strengths with the other genes.
 This summation performed over all genes in a particular module is the intramodular connectivity (kin).
-The network satisfies scale-free topology if the connectivity distribution of the nodes follows an inverse power law, (frequency of connectivity p(k) follows an approximate inverse power law in k, i.e., $p(k) \sim$ k^{-q}).
-Zhang and Horvath (2005) proposed a scale-free topology criterion for choosing , which was applied here.
-In order to make meaningful comparisons across datasets, a power of w =6 was chosen for all analyses.
-This scale free topology criterion uses the fact that gene co-expression networks have been found to satisfy approximate scale-free topology.
+The network satisfies scale-free topology if the connectivity distribution of the nodes follows an inverse power law, (frequency of connectivity p(k) follows an approximate inverse power law in k, i.e., $p(k) \sim k^{\wedge}(-)$.
+We chose a power of = 6 based on the scale-free topology criterion.
+This criterion says that the power parameter, is the lowest integer such that the resulting network satisfies approximate scale-free topology (linear model fitting index R2 of the regression line between log(p(k)) and log(k) is larger than 0.8).
+This criterion uses the fact that gene co-expression networks have been found to satisfy approximate scalefree topology.
 Since we are using a weighted network as opposed to an unweighted network, the biological findings are highly robust with respect to the choice of this power.
-Many coexpression networks satisfy the scale-free property only approximately.
+Many co-expression networks satisfy the scale-free property only approximately.